alanv-tech/KST-ONC/SECURITY.md

 ## Reporting a Vulnerability

 Submit any issues in the issues category.
-If it is serious, opem up a discussion with the title "SECURITY VULNERABILITY".
+If it is serious, open up a discussion with the title "SECURITY VULNERABILITY".